cosmos/testnets/replicated-security/pion-1/relaunch/README.md

 `Error: maximum number of retries exceeded, last error: rpc error: code = Unknown desc = failed to load state at height 0; version mismatch on immutable IAVL tree; version does not exist.
 Version has either been pruned, or is for a future block height (latest height: 0): invalid request`

-everything you can do is to stop node, reset state (`neutrond tendermint unsafe-reset-all --home ~/.neutrond --keep-addr-book`  ) and start node again.
+disable Rosetta service in the `app.toml`, reset state (`neutrond tendermint unsafe-reset-all --home ~/.neutrond --keep-addr-book`  ) and start node again.